What is it?

 What happens when I am exposed to Sulfur Dioxide?

-Exposure from breathing sulfur dioxide can cause:
+Breathing in sulfur dioxide can cause:

 - Burning of the nose, throat, and lungs